-The querying functionality of the Artix 4 locator is illustrated in the locator_query demonstration example.
-See ArtixInstallDir/artix/version/cxx java/samples/advanced/locator query.
+The querying functionality of the Artix post-3.x locator is illustrated in the locator_query demonstration example.
+See ArtixInstallDir/samples/advanced/locator_query.

 Filtered and unfiltered lists of services

 To use the query functionality, follow these overall steps in your consumer code: